-We have set up this page as the main source of online information for our residents and their families as well as the community at-large as we address concerns about the coronavirus (COVID-19) at Sharon Towers.
+We have set up this page as a source of online information for our residents and their families as well as the community at large as we address concerns about the coronavirus (COVID-19) at Sharon Towers.
 We urge you to check this page regularly for updates as conditions change.

 Information Sources Guiding Our Response to COVID-19